 - Start a savings account sooner.

 - Budgeted better

 - Start a college fund for our kids.

 It’s not too late to start but definitely would’ve been better to have started sooner.
 That way instead of barely making it we would be in a much better position than we are now.
 We are going to teach our kids better.
-Hopefully they will learn from our mistakes and seeing us make the changes that we plan to make.
-We no longer want to pay bill roulette.
+Hopefully, they will learn from our mistakes and seeing us make the changes that we plan to make.
+We no longer want to pay the bill roulette.

 How do you feel about your financial situation?
 Do you think you planned well?
 Do you think it could use some improvements?